dogecoinfoundation/libdogecoin/doc/eckey.md

 ```

 This function instantiates a new working key, but does not add it to the hash table.

+Note: the actual implementation returns NULL if not able to generate a new key,
+rather than failing an assert.

 _C usage:_
 ```c